-On September 24, 2019, the Port of Seattle Commission was briefed on the Port-Wide Arts and Cultural Program Policy Directive.
+The policy directive was introduced at Port of Seattle Commission on November 12, 2019.
+The Art Oversight Committee reviewed the directive on November 4th and recommended it for adoption.
+On September 24, 2019, the Commission received a briefing on the directive.
 The policy, as proposed, will replace the 2009 Arts Program policy.
 The policy has been recommended to Port of Seattle Commission by the Art Committee, including Commission Chairs Stephanie Bowman and Peter Steinbrueck.